MALS: Understanding, Diagnosing, and Treating a Rare Condition

 Diagram of diaphragm and MALS condition comparison.

 Median Arcuate Ligament Syndrome (MALS) is a rare but potentially debilitating condition caused by the compression of the celiac artery by the median arcuate ligament.
 This anatomical abnormality can restrict blood flow through the celiac artery to major abdominal organs, leading to symptoms that are often mistaken for other gastrointestinal disorders.
 Patients with MALS commonly experience epigastric pain, chronic abdominal pain, nausea, vomiting, and unintentional weight loss.
 Due to its rarity and overlapping symptoms with conditions like irritable bowel syndrome (IBS) and appendicitis, MALS can be challenging to diagnose.
 However, early detection and appropriate treatment can significantly improve the quality of life for those affected.
+In addition to his expertise in MALS, Dr. Tierney is also highly regarded as a superior mesenteric artery syndrome specialist.

 Symptoms of MALS